What to Do When You Feel Uninspired

 The thing is, there are still times when I get into a rut, especially when the going gets tough and I lose touch with my bases (say being overwhelm with day-to-day business activities and losing touch with my original intent of helping people).
 When that happens, I do not let myself get defined or be subjected by my rut.
 I take a step back, understand why I have entered the rut, identify the gaps that are causing it, then take action to fill those gaps.

-The result has been an increasingly aligned self and an aligned life where inspiration comes naturally and ruts are becoming a thing of yesteryear.
+The result has been an increasingly aligned self and an aligned life where inspiration comes naturally and ruts become a thing of yesteryear.

 Read my related articles: